Michael Barber (educationist): UK Government

-Barber was asked by the UK Treasury in 2017 to conduct a review into how the government measures impact for each taxpayer pound spent on public services.
-The Public Value Review set out a practical approach to understanding public sector productivity and how it can be addressed in government.
+Barber was asked by the UK Treasury in 2017 to conduct a review into how government measures impact each taxpayer pound spent on public services.
+The Public Value Review sets out the approach.

-In 2021, Barber was asked by the Prime Minister and the Cabinet Secretary to review government delivery to ensure it remains focused, effective and efficient in the rebuild after COVID-19.
+In 2021, Barber was asked by the Prime Minister and the Cabinet Secretary to review government delivery after COVID-19.

-In November 2022, British Chancellor of the Exchequer Jeremy Hunt announced that Barber would serve in an advisory role to the government on the government's skills reform programme.
+In November 2022, British Chancellor of the Exchequer Jeremy Hunt announced that Barber would serve in an advisory role on the government's skills reform programme.

 At McKinsey and Company

-Following his time leading the Prime Minister's Delivery Unit, Barber served as partner and head of McKinsey's Global Education Practice until 2011.
-While at McKinsey, Barber co-authored two major education reports: How the world’s most improved school systems keep getting better (2010) and How the world’s best-performing schools come out on top (2007).
+Barber served as partner and head of McKinsey's Global Education Practice until 2011.
+Barber published Deliverology 101 in 2011 to serve as a comprehensive guide to system reform and delivery.
+While at McKinsey, Barber co-authored How the world’s most improved school systems keep getting better (2010) and How the world’s best-performing schools come out on top (2007).

-During this time, Barber continued to work on management in the public sector, and published Deliverology 101 in 2011 to serve as a comprehensive guide to system reform and delivery.
-Governments and large public organisations (from the Louisiana school system to the Malaysian government) adopted elements of the 'deliverology' approach.

 Education Delivery Institute

-In the summer of 2010, Barber teamed with leaders from the Education Trust and Achieve to found the U.S. Education Delivery Institute.
-Between 2010 and 2016, this Institute worked with leaders of K-12 and higher education systems around the United States to adapt the delivery concept pioneered by Barber in the Prime Minister's Delivery Unit to drive American education reform efforts.
+In the summer of 2010, Barber teamed with the Education Trust and Achieve to found the U.S. Education Delivery Institute.
+In 2010–2016, this institute worked with leaders of K–12 and higher education in the United States.